Tangential thickness of manifolds: Tangential Thickness and Normal Invariants

-\textbf{Remark.} Since the main objects of interest in this paper are odd-dimensional $\Z[\frac{1}{2}]$-homology spheres and topological equivalence coincides with PL equivalence for such manifolds, all we really need in this paper is the PL case of the preceding result.
+\textbf{Remark.} Since the main objects of interest in this paper are odd-dimensional $\Z[\frac{1}{2}]$-homology spheres and topological equivalence coincides with piecewise linear equivalence for such manifolds by \cite{KirSie}, all we really need in this paper is the piecewise linear case of the preceding result.

 If $X$ is a connected finite complex, then Diagram 3.0 yields an isomorphism of sets from the stable cohomotopy group $\{X,S^0\}$ to $[X,SG]$.
 Under this isomorphism, the image of the map $[X,SG_k]\rightarrow [X,SG]$ is trapped between the images of the iterated suspension homomorphisms $[S^{k-1}X,S^{k-1}]\rightarrow \{X,S^0\}$ and $[S^kX,S^k]\rightarrow \{X,S^0\}$.
 The results of \cite{James} show that the image of $[X,SG_k]\rightarrow [X,SG]$ corresponds to the image of $[S^kX,S^k]\rightarrow \{X,S^0\}$ if $\dim X\leq 2k-2$.
 We shall also need the following criteria for determining whether a class in $[X,SG]$ lifts back to $[X,SG_k]$: